Our selection of dress watches (2/3)

 • Price: 2850 euros

-• The interest of the Caliber Royal, the latest manufacturing movement made in France: a truly elegant movement that is now fully reliable.
+• The interest of the Calibre Royal, the last manufacture movement made in France: a truly elegant movement and now fully reliable.

-• The visible background is therefore perfectly justified to give a view of the Caliber Royal.
+• The visible background is therefore perfectly justified to give a view of the Royal Caliber.

-• Water resistance to 100 meters, unusual for a dress watch and which is to be welcomed.
+• A water resistance of 100 meters, unusual for a dress watch and which is to be commended.

-• Quality leather bracelets, I particularly recommend the alligator straps but they are all very well made and available on request.
+• Quality leather straps, I particularly recommend the alligator straps but they are all very well made and available on request.

 • Elegance of the horns and the case: overall, this watch is flawless.

-• 42 mm in diameter, which, for a dress watch, can be significant for a wrist circumference of less than, for example, 17 cm to give an indication.
-But I recommend trying systematically, especially not making it a fixed rule.
+• 42 mm in diameter, which, for a dress watch, can be substantial for a wrist circumference of less than 17 cm, for example, to give an indication.
+But I recommend trying systematically, and above all, do not make it a fixed rule.

 Where to find it?